List of The Fairly OddParents characters: Vicky

 Vicky (voiced by Grey DeLisle in the original Oh Yeah!
 Cartoons shorts, the main television series and related media and portrayed by Devon Weigel and Mary Kate Wiles in The Fairly OddParents: Fairly Odder) is Timmy's abusive, selfish, greedy, sadistic, conniving, malicious, and tyrannical 16-year-old babysitter, and the secondary antagonist in the series.
 She has but a few friends and enjoys torturing children, watching television and making the world miserable, especially for Timmy, who she often teases and insults.
 She lives with her mother, her father, and her younger sister Tootie.
-She has encountered Cosmo and Wanda on numerous occasions, but does not believe in them, Timmy as revenge he uses Cosmo and Wanda wises to torment her.
+She has encountered Cosmo and Wanda on numerous occasions, but does not believe in them.
+Timmy out of revenge, uses Cosmo and Wanda wisely to torment her.

-Also, she has encountered Mark Chang in his natural form, which she dismisses in early seasons as a Halloween costume, but recognizes as his true form during Season 6.
-A plot point in the episode "Frenemy Mine" involved her belonging to a dark society known as B.R.A.T.
-(Babysitters Raging Against Twerps).
-She has been shown to be accepting of her own cruelty, and that the only reason she is, is that she was mistreated as a child by her own babysitter.

 Vicky also appears as a recurring antagonist in The Fairly OddParents: Fairly Odder, where she is now a teacher at Dimmsdale Junior High.
 In The Fairly OddParents: A New Wish, she appears in the episode Operation Birthday Takeback, now working as a birthday party entertainer.